 No matter how you choose to move forward after being charged with a crime, it’s critical that you get in touch with a trusted attorney as soon as possible.
 Your lawyer can help you avoid accidental self-incrimination while also setting the stage early on for later success in criminal court.

-A top legal resource in the Twin Cities, the Brown Law Offices can be counted on to protect your best interests.
+A top legal resource in the Twin Cities, the law firm of Barna, Guzy & Steffen, Ltd. can be counted on to protect your best interests.
 Reach out today to learn more.